 🍴Lunch: Cafe in the Getty Center

 [13:30] Getty Center (10:00-17:30, free admission; parking 20$)

 Other spots to consider :

-- Hollywood Boulevard (which we intentionally skipped because it’s always crowded with people and cars)
+- Hollywood Boulevard (which I intentionally skipped because … people!)

 - Urban light (public art)

 - Walt Disney Concert Hall (free self-guided audio tours)

 - Farmer’s Market